keptn/lifecycle-toolkit/docs/docs/migrate/keptnapp/index.md

 have the proper annotations/labels set.
 These annotations/labels (especially the `app.kubernetes.io/part-of` or `keptn.sh/app`)
-are needed for the full migration to the usage of automatic app-discovery feature.
+are necessary for the migration to the automatic app-discovery feature.
 More information about how to set up these annotations/labels can be found [here](../../guides/integrate.md#basic-annotations).

 ## Example of migration

-In the next subsection we are going to look at an example of how to modify the `KeptnApp` definition.
+Here, we provide an example of how to migrate the `KeptnApp` definition to the `KeptnAppContext`.
-Let's say we have the following KeptnApp in our cluster:
+Let's say we have the following `KeptnApp` in our cluster:

 ```yaml
 {% include "./assets/keptnapp.yaml" %}
 ```

-If we apply the migration steps from the previous subsection, we get the following result:
+Applying the migration steps from the previous subsection, we get the following result:

 ```yaml